 §5B-2-6a.
 Brownfield economic development districts; applications; fees; rules.

-(a) Any property owner of a tract of land that is a brownfield or voluntary remediated site pursuant to article twenty-two, chapter twenty-two of this code may, if the site and surrounding area were involved in the extraction and processing of coal, limestone or other natural resources, apply to the Development Office to become a brownfield economic development district.
+(a) Any property owner of a tract of land that is a brownfield or voluntary remediated site pursuant to §22-22-1 et seq. of this code may, if the site and surrounding area were involved in the extraction and processing of coal, limestone, or other natural resources, apply to the department to become a brownfield economic development district.

 (1) Applicants for a brownfield economic development district must demonstrate that the district when designated will create significant economic development activity;